Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Electron-Beam Testing Results

 \subsection{Energy Response}

-We used an electron accelerator to test the energy response of the GTP for electron beams in the 0.4-1.4 MeV energy range.
-The calibration experiment was conducted at 100 keV intervals, with a total of 11 tested energy points and at least 10,000 counts per point.
+We used the electron accelerator to test the energy response of the GTP for electron beams in the 0.4-1.4 MeV energy range.
+The experiment was conducted at 100 keV intervals, with a total of 11 tested energy points and at least 10,000 counts per point.
 During the experiment, at least five sets of background data were collected.
 Figure~\ref{fig:13} (a) shows a background spectrum detected by the GTP, where the 59.5 keV full-energy peak of the embedded radioactive source $^{241}$Am is clearly visible.
-From the background data, it is observed that the noise level of the GTP is slightly high, but it does not affect the electron calibration measurements, and the GTP's temperature is relatively stable.
+The background data reveal that the noise level of the GTP is slightly elevated; however, it does not impact the electron tests.
+Additionally, the temperature of the GTP remains relatively stable.

-However, due to the high gamma-ray background count rate in the environment and the low count rate of the electron beam, the energy peak of the electrons was not distinct.
-To address this issue, we not only increased the test duration (3600 s per energy point) but also filtered the electron events based on time intervals of 20 ms ± 0.06 ms, 40 ms ± 0.06 ms, 60 ms ± 0.06 ms, 80 ms ± 0.06 ms, and 100 ms ± 0.06 ms. Figures~\ref{fig:13} (b) and (c) show the deposited energy spectra of the 0.7 MeV electron beam in the GTP before and after event selection, respectively.
-In the post-selection electron spectrum, the characteristic features of single-electron dominance with some double-electron components, as well as the platform component caused by electron scattering, are clearly visible.
-Figure~\ref{fig:12} shows the time interval spectrum of the 0.7 MeV electron beam at 50 Hz after event selection.
-It is evident that the interference from gamma events and noise was effectively eliminated, isolating the electron beam events of interest for this study.
+However, due to the high gamma-ray background count rate in the environment and the relatively low count rate of the electron beam, the energy peak of the electrons was not distinct.
+To address this issue, we not only increased the testing duration (3600 s for each energy point) but also filtered electron events based on the time interval spectrum.
+Since the time interval between electron pulses is 20 ms, with a time jitter of less than 60 $\mu$s, we selected electron events with time intervals of 20 ms ± 0.06 ms, 40 ms ± 0.06 ms, 60 ms ± 0.06 ms, 80 ms ± 0.06 ms, and 100 ms ± 0.06 ms. Note that Fig.~\ref{fig:12} shows the time interval spectrum of a 0.7 MeV electron beam at 50 Hz after filtering.
+The interference from gamma events and noise has been clearly eliminated, and the electron beam events of interest for this study have been successfully selected.
+Figures~\ref{fig:13} (b) and (c) show the energy spectra of the GTP detector for a 0.7 MeV electron beam, before and after event filtering, respectively.
+After event filtering, the electron energy spectrum clearly reveals a dominant single-electron component with a secondary double-electron component, as well as a platform caused by electron scattering.
+The experimentally measured energy spectrum is consistent with the simulation results, both exhibiting distinct electron scattering platforms and energy deposition peaks.

 For the data collected by the GTP in the 0.4-1.4 MeV energy range, the event selection described above was applied, and the same process was performed for the background data.
 By subtracting the background from the deposited electron energy spectrum, a filtered energy spectrum was obtained, referred to as the net deposited energy spectrum.
 Figure~\ref{fig:9} shows the net deposited energy spectra at partial energy points and the corresponding Gaussian fitting results (Equation~\ref{eq:4}).
 These fitting results, such as the centroids of energy peak ($\mu$) and standard deviations ($\sigma$), provide a basis for establishing the energy-channel (E-C) relationship and energy resolution of the GTP for electrons.
 Figure~\ref{fig:10} (a) presents the E-C relationship of the GTP for electrons, along with the curve fitted using a quadratic polynomial (Equation~\ref{eq:3}).
 Figure~\ref{fig:10} (b) shows the energy resolution of the GTP.
 Here, the energy resolution is represented by the full width at half maximum (FWHM = 2.355 · $\sigma$), and its uncertainty is calculated using the error propagation formula.